rodarima/libwa/README.md

 The library will provide a simple way to build clients.
 For instance a bitlbee plugin to add WhatsApp as an available protocol to IRC.

+### Current status

+By now it can only connect to the WhatsApp websocket server, login using the QR and start receiving messages.